sahearn/Notes-App/README.md

    - add mysql connection details
    - in the `decrypt_note()` and `encrypt_note()` functions, change the location to the encryption key file
 6. Edit `index.php`
+   - I chose to put this behind a simple PHP session/login, so hash a password and add it to line 12
    - modify `formatLocalTime()` with local timezone (notes will store in database in UTC; display will be local)

 ## Usage & Screenshots